petrodlc/test/docs/Documentation/Spectra/Methods/shift_x.md

 ### Notes

 {: .warning }
-No check is performe to ensure that *xoffset* is one-dimensionnal.
+No check is performed to ensure that *xoffset* is one-dimensionnal.

 <!--------------------------------------------------------------------------->